Part 2: Answers

 Collins nodded gravely.
 “My aversion to the term ‘magic’ is purely semantic.
 We do believe the world is magical if you look closely enough, but the word has a…mysterious feel to it that, I feel at least, is unproductive.
 Anyone who’s watched a flower unfurl or seen a baby bird fly for the first time has seen something magical take place; it doesn’t have to be levitation or seeing through walls or some such.”

 “Yes, curses.
-I’ve seen friends fall mysteriously ill or people’s luck dry up one day after someone telling them they’ve cursed them.”
+I’ve seen friends fall mysteriously ill or people’s luck dry up one day after someone claiming to have cursed them.”

 It was quiet for a moment before Kari spoke up for the first time.